 2. The UE determines whether to report the event detected at step 22 in clause 6.3.1 using Control Plane CIoT 5GS Optimisation or using a NAS signalling connection.
-If the UE is currently in CM CONNECTED state, the UE shall use a NAS signalling connection.
+If the UE is currently in CM CONNECTED state or is not accessing E-UTRA connected to 5GC, the UE shall use a NAS signalling connection.
 Otherwise, the determination shall be based on criteria received from the LMF at step 14 in clause 6.3.1 when criteria are received.
 When the criteria include a maximum duration for sending event reports using Control Plane CIoT 5GS Optimisation, the UE shall report the event using a NAS signalling connection if the UE has not used a NAS signalling connection to report events during an immediately preceding time interval equal to the maximum duration.
 When the criteria include a maximum number of consecutive Event Reports to be sent using Control Plane CIoT 5GS Optimisation, the UE shall report the event using a NAS signalling connection if the UE has used Control Plane CIoT 5GS Optimisation to report each of the N previous events, where N equals the maximum number of consecutive Event Reports.
 In other cases, Control Plane CIoT 5GS Optimisation may be used to report the event if supported by the 3GPP access type.
 If use of a NAS signalling connection is determined, steps 24-31 for the procedure in clause 6.3.1 are performed and steps 3-11 below are skipped.
 If use of Control Plane CIoT 5GS Optimisation is determined, steps 3-11 below are performed.

-3. If the UE and NG-RAN node both support EDT, the UE sends an RRCEarlyDataRequest message to the NG-RAN node and includes a NAS control plane service request.
+3. If the UE and ng-eNB node both support EDT, the UE sends an RRCEarlyDataRequest message to the ng-eNB node and includes a NAS control plane service request.

-Otherwise, the UE established an RRC connection with the NG-RAN node and sends the NAS control plane service request.
+Otherwise, the UE established an RRC connection with the ng-eNB node and sends the NAS control plane service request.
 The NAS control plane service request includes an event report message which includes the information described in step 25 in clause 6.3.1 (e.g. the type of event being reported and any location measurements or location estimate obtained at step 23 in clause 6.3.1).
 The control plane service request also includes the deferred routing identifier received in step 16 in clause 6.3.1.
 The UE also includes a NAS Release Assistance Indication (NAS RAI) in the NAS message.
 The NAS RAI indicates a single response is expected.

 NOTE 2: Event reporting using Control Plane CIoT 5GS Optimisation requires a single Event report acknowledgment from the LMF.

-4. The NG-RAN node forwards the NAS message to the AMF in an N2 Initial UE message and includes an "EDT Session" indication if EDT was used at step 3.
+4. The ng-eNB node forwards the NAS message to the AMF in an N2 Initial UE message and includes an "EDT Session" indication if EDT was used at step 3.

 5. The AMF checks the integrity of the NAS message and deciphers its contents.
 The AMF then invokes an Namf_Communication_N1MessageNotify service operation to forward the event report to either the serving LMF or any suitable LMF as described for step 25 for clause 6.3.1.
 The AMF includes an indication of Control Plane CIoT 5GS Optimisation in the service operation and the serving cell ID.

-6. The AMF returns a NAS Service Accept to the NG-RAN node which is encapsulated in an N2 Downlink NAS Transport message.
+6. The AMF returns a NAS Service Accept to the ng-eNB node which is encapsulated in an N2 Downlink NAS Transport message.

-7. If EDT was used at step 3, the NG-RAN node establishes an RRC connection to the UE.
+7. If EDT was used at step 3, the ng-eNB node establishes an RRC connection to the UE.

-8. The NG-RAN node sends an RRC DL Information Transfer message to the UE and includes the NAS Service Accept message received in step 6.
+8. The ng-eNB node sends an RRC DL Information Transfer message to the UE and includes the NAS Service Accept message received in step 6.